Free delivery over PKR 5,000 · COD nationwide

 How Long Before You See Results?

-This is the question every woman asks — and the honest answer requires understanding how hair growth works.
+This is the question every woman asks.
+The honest answer needs a quick look at how hair growth works.

 Human hair grows in cycles.
-Each follicle independently cycles through three phases: anagen (active growth, lasting 2–7 years), catagen (transition, 2–3 weeks), and telogen (resting/shedding, 3 months).
-At any given time, about 85% of your hair follicles are in anagen and 15% are in telogen.
-When telogen effluvium (stress-induced shedding) occurs, more follicles than normal shift into the resting phase simultaneously.
+Each follicle moves through three phases on its own: anagen (active growth, lasting 2 to 7 years), catagen (a short transition of 2 to 3 weeks), and telogen (resting and shedding, about 3 months).
+At any moment, around 85% of your follicles are growing and 15% are resting.
+In stress-induced shedding, far more follicles than usual shift into the resting phase at once.

-- Months 2–3: New hair growth begins appearing — you may notice short, fine “baby hairs” at the hairline and part
+• Months 2 to 3: New growth appears, with short, fine "baby hairs" at the hairline and part

-- Months 4–6: Meaningful regrowth visible, existing hair may feel stronger and break less
+• Months 4 to 6: Meaningful regrowth shows, and existing hair feels stronger and breaks less

-Anyone promising visible results in 2–4 weeks is misleading you.
-Be patient, be consistent, and set a realistic 6-month timeline for evaluation.
+Anyone promising visible results in 2 to 4 weeks is misleading you.
+Be patient, be consistent, and set a realistic 6-month timeline.

 Can I take biotin during pregnancy?

-Biotin requirements increase during pregnancy and breastfeeding.
-Many prenatal supplements — including those recommended by Pakistani gynecologists — already contain biotin at appropriate doses.
-If you are taking a comprehensive prenatal like Repro F, check whether it already contains biotin before adding a separate supplement.
-Always consult your doctor about supplementation during pregnancy.
+Biotin needs rise during pregnancy and breastfeeding.
+Many prenatal supplements, including those Pakistani gynaecologists recommend, already contain biotin at sensible doses.
+If you take a complete prenatal like Repro F, check whether it already has biotin before adding more.
+Always consult your doctor about supplements in pregnancy.

 Does biotin cause acne?

-Some women report acne breakouts when starting biotin supplementation — particularly at high doses (5,000–10,000 mcg).
-The proposed mechanism is that high-dose biotin competes with pantothenic acid (Vitamin B5) for absorption, and B5 deficiency can impair skin barrier function.
-If you notice breakouts after starting biotin, try reducing the dose to 2,500 mcg or ensuring your diet includes adequate B5 (found in avocado, mushrooms, eggs, and sweet potato).
+Some women report breakouts when starting biotin, especially at high doses (5,000 to 10,000 mcg).
+The likely reason is that high-dose biotin competes with Vitamin B5 for absorption, and low B5 can weaken the skin barrier.
+If you break out, try cutting back to 2,500 mcg, or make sure your diet has enough B5 (found in avocado, mushrooms, eggs, and sweet potato).

 Can men also take biotin for hair loss?

-Yes, but male pattern hair loss (androgenic alopecia) is primarily driven by DHT (dihydrotestosterone) sensitivity in hair follicles — and biotin does not affect DHT.
-Men with male pattern baldness need DHT blockers (like finasteride prescribed by a doctor, or saw palmetto as a supplement) rather than biotin.
-Biotin can still support overall hair quality in men and help with diffuse, non-androgenic shedding.
+Yes, but male pattern hair loss is mainly driven by DHT sensitivity in the follicles, and biotin does not affect DHT.
+Men with male pattern baldness need DHT blockers, such as finasteride from a doctor or saw palmetto as a supplement, rather than biotin.
+Biotin can still support overall hair quality and help with diffuse, non-androgenic shedding.

 How much does biotin cost in Pakistan?

-Locally manufactured biotin supplements typically range from Rs.
-800–1,500 per month.
-Imported brands (Nutrifactor, OAD, US/UK brands available at medical stores) range from Rs.
-1,500–4,000 per month.
-Combination hair formulas (biotin + zinc + Vitamin C) may cost slightly more but provide broader nutritional coverage.
+Locally made biotin usually costs Rs.
+800 to 1,500 a month.
+Imported brands (Nutrifactor, OAD, and US or UK brands at medical stores) range from Rs.
+1,500 to 4,000 a month.
+Combination hair formulas (biotin plus zinc plus Vitamin C) may cost a little more, but they give broader coverage.

 Should I stop taking biotin before a blood test?

-Yes — if you are getting thyroid tests (TSH, T3, T4), troponin (heart), or certain other hormone tests, stop biotin supplementation for at least 48–72 hours before the test.
-High biotin levels in the blood can produce falsely abnormal results on immunoassay-based tests, potentially leading to unnecessary follow-up or misdiagnosis.
+Yes.
+If you are getting thyroid tests (TSH, T3, T4), troponin (heart), or certain other hormone tests, stop biotin for at least 48 to 72 hours beforehand.
+High biotin in the blood can cause falsely abnormal results on some tests, which may lead to needless follow-up or a wrong diagnosis.

 Liked this one?
 Get the next in your inbox.